-A good supervisor will do their best to support you and will be motivated to help you succeed in spite of your disability.
+A good supervisor will do their best to support you and will be motivated to help you succeed.
 You can help this process by discussing the possible effects of your condition in advance.

-This will help you establish a working relationship that takes account of any extra challenges you may face during your PhD.
+This will allow you to establish a working relationship that takes account of any extra challenges you may face during your PhD.

 It can be helpful to discuss:

 - Difficulties you might face as a disabled PhD student – You will know best what effect your condition has on your working arrangements (including its effect on your previous degrees).
 Your supervisor, on the other hand, will have greater experience of what is involved in the research process you are now embarking upon.
 Early discussion will help you both identify likely problems and establish strategies for overcoming them.